 National Back to School Week 2016

 In February we attended a careers talk involving STEM for a ‘National Back to School Week’ campaign.
 This was organised by Futures First and held at Warden Park Academy.
-During this careers talk, we explained our job roles at Hero IT Support, career journeys since leaving school and any STEM subjects we took exams in.
+During this careers talk, we explained our job roles at Hero IT Support, career journeys since leaving school.
+In addition to any STEM subjects we took exams in.
 After this we went on to explain where a technology qualification can lead a the students in various industries.
-We delivered this talk and workshop to around 30 triple science students in year nine (ages 13-14) with the main theme being ‘how do subjects relate to jobs’ alongside ‘debunking stereotypes’.
+We delivered this talk and workshop to around 30 triple science students in year nine (ages 13-14).
+The main theme being ‘how do subjects relate to jobs’ alongside ‘debunking stereotypes’.

 Using Technology in Business

-After students put their business minds to work, we showed them how we would come up with positively impacting solutions for our customers through understanding their pain-points, their business needs and how they work.
+After students put their business minds to work, we showed them how we create with positively impacting solutions for customers.
+We do this through understanding their pain-points, their business needs and how they work.
 We then revealed a simple app we had found through a little research based on the students MOSCOW feedback.
-After showing the functions of this app, students were pleasantly excited to use this app, explaining to us how this app would change their school lives making it much easier to organise themselves.
+After showing the functions of this app, students were pleasantly excited to use this app.
+Explaining to us how this app would change their school lives making it much easier to organise themselves.
 They could then put this into perspective to understand how IT companies such as Hero IT Support function and help customers with more than just physical technology.

-The whole workshop was covered in this Mid Sussex Times article.
+The whole workshop was covered in a Mid Sussex Times article.

 The second event in May was called ‘Women in Technology’ and was also held at Warden Park Academy and organised by Futures First.
-During both events we brought our knowledge and experiences in business to the students to encourage and enlighten them about the opportunities that science, technology, engineering and maths/media subjects bring and the brilliant path it can create for the students’ futures.
+During both events we brought our knowledge and experiences in business to the students to encourage and enlighten them.
+Particularly about the opportunities that science, technology, engineering and maths/media subjects bring.
+As well as the brilliant paths they can create for the students’ futures.

 Virtual Reality in Business

-We held a workshop to help the children understand how we can integrate and take advantage of the latest technology in businesses.
-We focussed on how virtual reality can help a business improve their customer experiences, for example in the real estate industry, virtual reality could help with virtual viewings of properties, or an architecture company could use virtual reality to visualise what the building is going to look like once complete.
-We showed the students that this is how Hero IT Support work, by comping up with innovative ideas for our customers to help their business become more efficient and help their customers.
-This gave the students a wider understanding about how technology in businesses and different industries is so important and how many options technology can provide.
+We held a workshop to help children understand how we can integrate and take advantage of the latest business technology.
+We focussed on how virtual reality can help a business improve their customer experiences, for example in the real estate.
+Virtual reality could help with virtual viewings of properties, or an architecture company could visualise what the complete building.
+Furthermore, we showed the students that this is how Hero IT Support work, by comping up with innovative ideas.
+We do this to help businesses become more efficient and help their customers.
+This gave the students a wider understanding about technology in businesses and different industries.
+We demonstrated the importance of technology and the options technology can provide.

 The students left wonderful feedback expressing how “it was great to see all of the career opportunities” we covered and how “it showed that there are many jobs available for girls in technology”.
 One student said “I now might want to do something like they do when I’m older”.
 Another student stated “I liked finding out different jobs you could do and it really inspired me to do something like that”.

-Hearing feedback like this makes attending events worthwhile and shows us how we are making a positive impact on young girls’ futures.
+Hearing feedback like this makes attending events worthwhile, showing us we are making a positive impact on young girls’ futures.

 “You inspired me and many other girls to look at different job ideas, I didn’t know about your role and it sounded really interesting.
 You also told us to not just [pick subjects for GCSE’s] that your just good at, to pick subjects that you enjoy as well because at the end of the day it’s our decision about our future.
 We all learnt so much from you and it was a real pleasure speaking to you.”